-Politics and the post office: Americans are split down right the middle about voting by mail
+Politics and the post office: Americans are split right down the middle about voting by mail

 To vote by mail or to not vote by mail.
 That is the question.
 And according to a new survey from Harris Poll, Americans are unsure of the answer.

-The survey conducted over this past weekend finds that 50% of Americans said the benefits of casting ballots by mail outweighs the risk, while 50% disagree.
+The survey conducted over this past weekend finds that 50% of Americans said the benefits of casting ballots by mail outweigh the risk, while 50% disagree.

 “This is likely linked to Americans’ personal experiences: 54% say they have experienced a delay in receiving mail or packages in recent weeks,” Harris says.